neondatabase/website/content/docs/guides/partner-billing.md

 updatedOn: '2023-10-06T17:44:14.701Z'
 ---

 When setting up your billing solution with Neon, you may want to impose some hard limits on how much storage or compute size a given project can consume.
-Using the `quota` key in the Neon API, you can
+Using the `quota` key in the Neon API, you can set a number of usage limits for key consumptoin metrics.
+These limits act as thresholds after which all active computes for a project are [suspended](#what-happens-when-the-quota-is-met).

- allows you to strike a balance between providing a flexible and scalable service while preventing potential abuses and maintaining cost control.
+These `quota` parameters let you set the balance between providing a flexible and scalable service while preventing potential abuses and maintaining cost control.

-This is in addition to the kinds of sizing options available by setting [defaults](link to defaults) for autoscaling and autosuspend.
-By setting consumption quotas on key usage metrics, you can set up these hard limits after which all active computes for the project are suspended.

 ## Available metrics

 Neon supports consumption tracking at the project level.
-These consumption metrics are cumulative, refreshed on a set day every month (based on your billing period):
+These consumption metrics represent total cumulated usage across all branches and computes in a given project, accrued so far in a given monthly billing period.
+They are refreshed on a set day every month, on whichever date your new billing period starts.

+Here are the relevant metrics that you can set quotas for:

 * `active_time_seconds`
 * `compute_time_seconds`
 * `written_data_bytes`
 * `data_transfer_bytes`
-* `data_storage_bytes_hour`

-You can read more about these metrics in the [docs](/docs) and [API reference](API).
+To find the current usage level for any of these metrics, see see [how to `GET` current usage](#retrieving-details-about-a-project).
+You can read more about these metrics and how they impact billing in the [docs](/docs) and [API reference](API).

 ## About Quota keys